How to Say Hallo in Africa – Safari Greetings

 North Africa

-• Arabic (Egypt, Morocco, Algeria): As-salamu alaykum – This means “Peace be upon you.”
-The reply is Wa alaykum as-salam, meaning “And peace be upon you too.”
-This greeting is common in many Muslim communities.
+• Arabic (Egypt, Morocco, Algeria): As-salamu alaykum – “Peace be upon you.”

 More Than Just Words: African Greeting Customs

-• Bows or Curtseys: In parts of Nigeria, younger people often bow or kneel when greeting elders as a sign of respect.
+• Bows or Curtseys: In Nigeria, younger people greet elders this way.

 Why Learning Local Greetings Makes Travel More Fun